AndrewMartchenko/my-ipelets/fillet/README.md

 ## Download and Installation

-Download [fillet.lua](fillet.lua) and copy to ~/.ipe/ipelets/ (or to some other directory for ipelets)
+Download [polyfillet.lua](polyfillet.lua) and copy to ~/.ipe/ipelets/ (or to some other directory for ipelets)

 ## Usage

-* Select one or more polygons/polylines then click "Ipelets->Fillet" or use the short cut Shift-F.
+* Select one or more polygons/polylines then click "Ipelets->Polyfillet" or use the short cut Shift-F.
-* Specify the radius of the fillets and hit enter.
+* Specify the fillet radius and hit enter.

 ## Note
 * Grouped paths will be ignored.